nvh0412/PopularMovie/README.md

 # PopularMovie
-Popular Movie application.
-Stage1 which include some features ex: UI, sync to server and present information to the user
+Popular Movie Application Stage1

+1. API_KEY of MovieDB's API has been put in Strings.xml file with name equal "api_key".
+2. If you want to change order of list movies, you have to change value of setting order in setting menu.